What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 The price of stevia varies greatly depending on the type and brand.

-When buying stevia, read the ingredients on the package to make sure it's 100% pure.
+When purchasing stevia, read the ingredients on the package and make sure it is 100 percent pure.
 Many manufacturers supplement it with artificial sweeteners based on chemicals, which can significantly reduce the benefits of stevia.
-Brands that contain dextrose (glucose) or maltodextrin (starch) should be treated with caution.
+Brands that contain dextrose (glucose) or maltodextrin (starch) should be used with caution.

-Some of the products labeled "Stevia" are not actually pure extract and may contain only a small percentage.
+Some of the products labeled as "Stevia" are not actually a pure extract and may contain only a small percentage of it.
 Always read labels if you care about health benefits and want to buy quality products.

-Stevia extract in powder and liquid form is 200 times sweeter than sugar than its whole or dried ground leaves, which are anywhere from 10 to 40 times sweeter.
+Stevia extract in powder and liquid form is 200 times sweeter than sugar than its whole or dried crushed leaves, which are somewhere between 10 and 40 times sweeter.

-Liquid stevia may contain alcohol, and are often available in vanilla or hazelnut flavors.
+Liquid stevia may contain alcohol and often comes in vanilla or hazelnut flavors.

 Some powdered stevia products contain inulin, a natural plant fiber.

-The shelf life of stevia-based sweeteners usually depends on the form of the product: powder, tablets, or liquid.
+The shelf life of stevia sweeteners usually depends on the product form: powder, tablets or liquid.

-Each brand of stevia sweetener has its own recommended shelf life for their products, which can be up to three years from the date of manufacture.
+Each brand of stevia sweetener independently determines the recommended shelf life of their products, which can range from three years from the date of manufacture.
 Check the label for more details.

-The herb stevia is very low in calories, contains less than five grams of carbohydrates, and is thought to have almost 0 kcal.
-At the same time, its dry leaves are about 40 times sweeter than sugar.
+The herb stevia is very low in calories, contains less than five grams of carbohydrates and is considered to have almost 0 calories.
+Moreover, its dry leaves are about 40 times sweeter than sugar.
 This sweetness is due to the content of several glycosidic compounds:

 • stevioside;